ggamecrazy/bluez-ibeacon/README.md

 For the iOS part, Fire up XCode and run the BeaconDemo app on a device that supports BTLE such as the iPhone 5 or later.
-The information displayed on screen is needed to run the Bluez beacon.
+The UDID information displayed on screen is needed to run the Bluez beacon.

+This demo only shows you the <strong>first</strong> beacon that matched the UDID <em>regardless of major or minor number</em>, in a perfect world it would show a TableView with all visisble iBeacons.

 <img src="http://i.imgur.com/G3EACo5.png"  height="350">
 <img src="http://i.imgur.com/29uLNvs.png"  height="350">